 Example 2.
-A reported case of voter fraud took place in the canton of Valais, Switzerland, in March 2017 [21,26].
+A reported case of voter fraud took place in the canton of Valais, Switzerland, in March 2017 (Schweizer Radio und Fernsehen (SRF), 2017; Tages Anzeiger, 2017).
 Normally, ballots are sent to voters by the postal service, after which they are filled out and signed by the voters.
 The ballots are subsequently cast using the postal service or are hand-delivered to a polling station.
 In the reported case, some empty ballots were never received by the intended voters.
 The election protocol used allows voters to order new ballots in such situations.
 However, when casting their newly ordered ballots, the affected voters noticed that someone else had already voted in their name.
 The most likely explanation is that the ballots were stolen from their mail boxes and cast by an adversary.
 Hence, the postal channel did not provide a secure channel from the election authority to the voters, as an adversary had access to the ballots.

 Summarizing, the adversary model must precisely define for each principal involved and each channel used how Eve can interact with and possibly compromise them.
 Otherwise security cannot be meaningfully established.
-See [4] for an account of how to formalize such models in general.
-[2,3,5] explain how to formalize channel models and adversaries with a wide range of capabilities.
+See Basin et al. (2017) for an account of how to formalize such models in general.
+Basin and Cremers (2010, 2014); Basin et al. (2015) explain how to formalize channel models and adversaries with a wide range of capabilities.